 Now, restart the PC.
 After a restart, you won’t find CPU utilization maxed out by the system interrupts anymore.

 Windows 11 comes with many changes and optimization.
 You won’t find the old sound settings in Win 11, as you find them easily in Windows 10.
 That is where our guide comes in.
-Read our separate article on how to find the old sound settings on Windows 11.

 7. Turn Off Fast Startup